A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Theoretical results

-\begin{remark} Theorem 1 shows that, under suitable conditions, the probability that the Lasso correctly identifies the large coefficients of $\beta^0$ while shrinking the small ones to zero goes to 1 at an exponential rate.
-This is a natural generalization of the sign consistency of the Lasso from the hard sparsity to the cliff-weak-sparsity.
-We adopt the analytical techniques in paper \cite{ZhaoYu2006} with necessary modifications to account for the cliff-weak-sparsity.
-The proof details can be found in the Appendix. \end{remark}
+\begin{remark} Theorem~\ref{thm:selection-consistency-lasso} shows that, under suitable conditions, the probability that the lasso correctly identifies the large coefficients of $\beta^0$, while shrinking the small ones to zero, goes to one at an exponential rate.
+This is a natural generalization of the sign consistency of the lasso from the hard sparsity to the cliff-weak-sparsity.
+We adopt the analytical techniques in \citep{ZhaoYu2006}, with necessary modifications to account for the cliff-weak-sparsity.
+The proof \hanzhongsepsec{is provided} in the Appendix. \end{remark}